-To qualify as a clinical psychologist in the UK students are required to complete a professional doctorate course that consists of a combination of teaching blocks, specialist placements and doctoral level research projects.
+To qualify as a clinical psychologist in the UK students are required to complete a professional doctorate course that consists of a combination of teaching blocks, specialist placements & doctoral level research projects.

-To apply to clinical psychology doctoral courses in the UK, students must submit an application through the Clear House website, listed below.
-Courses are offered at various universities across the UK, as detailed on the.
-Clearing House website.
-Applicants are advised to consult with the website and / or each course centre to determine minimum entry requirements and the course programme.
+To apply to clinical psychology doctoral courses in the UK, students must submit an application through the Clearing House website, listed below.
+Courses are offered at various universities across the UK, as detailed on the Clearing House website.
+Applicants are advised to consult with the website & / or each course centre to determine minimum entry requirements & for an overview of each course programme.

-Applications are made through Clearing House between September -November each year:
+Applications are made through Clearing House between September - November each year: